Kinetiq: Building a global education platform from scratch

 Trace requests across microservices.
 Latency analysis, bottleneck identification.
 Dapr integration.

-The Kinetiq platform is an example of an advanced educational ecosystem combining AI, real-time communication, and marketplace model.
-Check the demo or visit the main project page.
+Kinetiq is a working example of what happens when you combine AI, real-time communication, and a marketplace model into one platform.
+Try the demo or visit the main project page.

 References